JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

   caption: [k-step predictions for intervals]
 ) <fig:3_9_kstep_predictions_selection>

-Beyond that we look at a plot of the RMSE against the step-width k with the intend to draw some conclusions about the error behaviour over longer periods of prediction.
+Beyond that we look at a plot of the RMSE against the step-width $k$ with the intend to draw some conclusions about the error behaviour over longer periods of prediction.

 #figure(
   image("output/3_9_rmse_kstep_pred_wo_b.png"),